Thyroid Disease & Pregnancy

 The following recommendations are based primarily on consensus and expert opinion (Level C):

-• Indicated testing of thyroid function should be performed in women with a personal or family history of thyroid disease, type 1 diabetes mellitus, or clinical suspicion of thyroid disease.
+• Indicated testing of thyroid function should be performed in patients with a personal or family history of thyroid disease, type 1 diabetes mellitus, or clinical suspicion of thyroid disease.

 • Measurements of thyroid function are not recommended in patients with hyperemesis gravidarum unless other signs of overt hyperthyroidism are evident.